 Like most medications, Risperidone can cause side effects, some of which can be serious.
 Common side effects of Risperidone include:

 Some of the less common but serious side effects can be:

 Patients should consult with their doctor if they have any concerns.
 Your doctor may also advise you to have regular monitoring such as monitoring blood sugar level, lipid profile, and weight if you are on Risperdal for an extended period of time.
 It’s important to follow your doctor’s instructions and report any side effects to your doctor as soon as possible.
 If you experience any severe or persistent side effects, you should contact your healthcare provider immediately.

-The plaintiff, Andrew Yount, started taking Risperdal in 2003 when he was only 5 years old and thereafter developed female breasts, a condition known as gynecomastia where men and boys grow female breast tissue due to a hormone imbalance.
-In fact, Yount should not have been taking the drug at all in 2003 because it was not FDA-approved for use in children until 2006.
+When Andrew Yount, the plaintiff, began taking Risperdal in 2003, he was only 5 years old.
+As a result, he began to experience gynecomastia, a disorder where males and boys acquire female breast tissue as a result of an imbalance in hormones.
+Since the medicine was not FDA-approved for use in children until 2006, Yount should not have been taking it at all in 2003.
 Yount’s lawyers argued Janssen failed to warn healthcare providers and patients of the risks of gynecomastia with Risperdal use.